Modern Times

 DC YEAR SIX: More Batman and Robin stories referenced from the Silver Age into the very beginning of the Bronze Age.
 Pretty much all of my BY8 fits here, comprising of references from 1968 through 1972.

 DC YEAR SEVEN: This is the “Penthouse” year.
 Bronze Age stories galore.
 Dick goes to college with a very early enrollment.
 The Saga of Ra’s al Ghul occurs.
-Damian is conceived.[2]
+Damian is conceived.
+As site contributor Aidan K notes, on the DC timeline, there must be the assumption of accelerated aging for Damian, as he is conceived during DC Y7 and is ten-years-old during DC Y13.
 This is my BY9, comprising references from 1973 to 1981.

 DC YEAR NINE: Barbara is paralyzed by Joker in Killing Joke.
 Jason is killed by Joker in Death in the Family.
 Tim becomes Robin at age 13.
 This is my early BY12.
 (Timelines in Batman Secret Files and Origins, Villains Secret Files and Origins, Nightwing Secret Files and Origins, and Guide to the DCU 2000 all list Tim debuting as Robin in DC Y9.)

 DC YEAR TEN: Zero HourKnightfall, and “The Death and Return of Superman” occur immediately afterward followed by Cataclysm and Road to No Man’s Land.
-My BY12 through early BY16 are all highly compressed into this one single year.
-Note that, in DCU Legacies, writer Len Wein implies that Superman’s death occurs roughly seventeen or eighteen years after Wonder Woman’s debut!
-So, as you can see, not everyone at DC is hellbent on über compression.
-Of course, it only muddles things further to have staff on completely different pages.
+My BY12 through early BY16 is wildly compressed into this one single DC year.
+As mentioned above, in DCU Legacies, Wein implies that Superman’s death occurs roughly seventeen or eighteen years after Wonder Woman’s debut, which completely flies in the face of this 15 year timeline.

 DC YEAR ELEVEN: No Man’s Land takes place this year.
 (In LOTDK #125, Gordon even says Batman has been around for ten years.)
 The rest of my BY16 synchs up with this year pretty well.